Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Experiments

 \subsubsection{Selection of AAT Optimization Data}

-As described in Section~\ref{sec:data}, we use a 1k-subset from MS COCO or COCO-CN to optimize AAT.
-To examine the impact of optimization data selection and potential domain bias, we construct a new $\mathcal{D}$ using 1k images from the Flickr30k-CNA \emph{val} set, each paired with one corresponding caption.
-We then re-run AAT using this in-domain $\mathcal{D}$ and compare its performance on Flickr30k-CNA against that of AAT optimized with COCO-CN samples.
-As shown in Table~\ref{tab:flickr30kcna-t2i-data}, using in-domain data yields only marginal improvements (typically $<$0.5\%), implicitly demonstrating the strong generalization of AAT-refined representations across domains.
+As described in Section~\ref{sec:data}, we optimize AAT on a 1k subset from MS COCO or COCO-CN.
+To examine the effect of used data and potential domain bias, we construct an in-domain $\mathcal{D}$ using 1k Flickr30k-CNA \emph{val} image-text pairs.
+We then re-run AAT with this in-domain set and compare Flickr30k-CNA performance to AAT optimized on COCO-CN.
+As shown in Table~\ref{tab:flickr30kcna-t2i-data}, using in-domain data yields only marginal gains (typically $<0.5\%$), indicating strong cross-domain generalization of AAT-refined representations.